Skip to content

 Part of Château Wedding Venues in France

 The South of France stretches well beyond Provence.
 West of the Rhône, the region of Occitanie carries its own belt of château country.
 It runs through the Cathar hills of the Aude, the Gascon estates of the Gers, the vineyards of the Hérault and Gard, and the clifftop fortresses of the Lot.
-We list 14 châteaux across this southern arc, each offered for full sole use across a wedding weekend.
-Capacity runs from 70 to 500 seated guests, and on-site sleeping covers 15 to 140 of the wedding party.
+The châteaux on this page sit across this southern arc, each offered for full sole use across a wedding weekend.
+They range from intimate single-building estates to large cluster properties, so capacity and on-site sleeping vary widely.

 Editor's Tip